 MSHN requires that all prevention services incorporate some method of evaluation.
 Contracted Prevention Providers must include all process evaluation data as outlined in Michigan Licensing rules.
 In addition, Providers need to incorporate the following processes: Completion of Short-term Outcome Evaluation identifying knowledge, attitude and behavior changes.
 For all programming, outside of information dissemination, providers must be able to demonstrate program effectiveness, i.e. what were the goals of the program and were those goals obtained?
 Development of a Performance Improvement Plan, which incorporates evaluation outcomes, utilizing data to make program changes, and identifying how services impacted program goals and objectives.
 Provider should also collect satisfaction surveys of prevention programming.
-In FY20-OROSC is requiring outcome evaluation surveys to be completed for certain types of programming.
-Guidelines for this requirement include:
+OROSC is currently working on embedding outcome evaluation into the MPDS system in FY19.
+Once guidelines are established, MSHN will inform Contracted Prevention Providers of how to implement this new State requirement.